-These pages provide comprehensive information about tuition fees and funding for prospective UK and EU students.
+These pages provide comprehensive information about tuition fees and funding for prospective UK students.

 We will outline: